rajgoel/course-scientific-programming/07-lecture/slides.md

 ## Overview

-This Julia program provides a simple Julia module with a utility function.
+This Julia package provides a simple Julia module with a utility function.
 Specifically, it includes a function to compute the average of a list of numbers.

 ## API Reference